 7.1 Nominations.
 A three-person Election Committee composed of members of the Local in good standing not presently holding office or immediately seeking office shall be established by vote at a Regular Meeting four (4) weeks prior to an election.
 The Election Committee shall immediately begin to solicit and receive nominations for the positions to be elected.

-7.1.1 Nominations shall be made from the floor or directly to the Election Committee prior to the Local Convention.
-A final call for nominations will be made as the first order of business at the Local Convention.
-Any member in good standing may nominate candidates, including themselves, by self-nomination.
+7.1.1 Nominations shall be made directly to the Election Committee.
+Any member in good standing may nominate candidates, including themselves by self-nomination.
 No person may be a nominee for more than one titled office.
 There shall be no limit to the number of nominees.
 A nominee must be in good standing to be considered eligible.

 7.1.2 The Election Committee shall inform potential candidates of their nomination by the Local membership and will regularly alert the Local of each new nomination upon each candidate’s acceptance.

-7.1.3 Nominations will open in September and close at the Local Convention in October.
+7.1.3 Nominations will open in September and close at the start of the Local Convention in October.

 7.2 Elections.
 Elections will take place in October as part of the Local Convention.
 The voting will be conducted by secret referendum ballot or by electronic voting and overseen by the Election Committee.